US stocks mount milestone-shattering run in 2017

 The S&P 500 index finished the year with a gain of 19.4 percent, more than double its increase in 2016.
 The index has notched 62 record highs so far this year.

-Including dividends, the S&P 500's total return is on pace to be 22.5 percent.
-That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you'd wind up with about $1,225 at the end of the year.
+Including dividends, the S&P 500's total return was 21.8 percent, as of late Friday.

+That means if you invested $1,000 in an S&P 500 index fund at the beginning of the year you'd wind up with about $1,218 at the end of the year.

 Other major market indexes also were on course to deliver solid gains.
 The Dow Jones industrial average gained 25.1 percent.
 The 30-company average set 71 all-time highs as it sped from just under 20,000 points to past the 24,000 mark.